Sample Debugger Sessions

 (origin default) MAKE := remake

-Note that in printing expanded values we use := while non-expanded values we use = This output matches the semantics of these assignment operators.
+Note that when printing expanded values we use := while for non-expanded values we use = This output matches the semantics of these assignment operators.

 In fact, expand doesn’t need a variable name, it will work with a string.
 For example: